How a NOT NULL Column Migration Locked Our Users Table for 14 Minutes

 Published March 15, 202610 min read

-The migration looked completely harmless in code review.
-One line.
-Adding a column.
+The migration was one line.
 Adding a column with a safe default value.
-What followed was 14 minutes of a full exclusive lock on our 2.4-million-row users table — and a lesson about Postgres internals that I will carry for the rest of my career.
+What followed was 14 minutes of a full exclusive lock on our 2.4-million-row users table, and a lesson about Postgres internals I now mentally replay every time I review an ALTER TABLE.

-We were running a multi-tenant SaaS platform.
-The users table had 2.4 million rows across all tenants — not enormous by data warehouse standards, but a core operational table hit on nearly every authenticated API request.
-Our deployment pipeline ran database migrations as the first step, before rolling out new application code.
-That ordering decision, combined with what seemed like a trivial column addition, caused a complete service blackout.
+We were running a multi-tenant SaaS.
+The users table had 2.4 million rows across all tenants.
+Not enormous by warehouse standards, but a core operational table hit on nearly every authenticated API request.
+Our deploy pipeline ran database migrations first, before rolling out new application code.
+That ordering plus a trivial-looking column addition took down everything.

-The migration was part of a feature to track how users had been onboarded — an onboarding_source column to distinguish users who signed up via organic search, a referral link, or a sales-assisted demo.
-The column needed a sensible default for existing rows.
+The migration added an onboarding_source column to track how users had signed up: organic, referral, or sales-assisted demo.
+The column needed a default for existing rows.

 migrations/20260315_add_onboarding_source.sql (the offender)